watn3y/steamsalty/README.md

 # SteamSalty

-SteamSalty notifies you on telegram about new comments on any steam profile **with build in auto translation**.
+SteamSalty notifies you on telegram about new comments on any steam profile **with built in auto translation**.

 ## Running with Docker Compose